Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 Church of the Holy Sepulchre

 The Garden Tomb, another significant site in Jerusalem, is often associated with the resurrection of Jesus.
 However, visiting the Church of the Holy Sepulchre offers a profound opportunity to delve into the history of Christianity.
 Within its walls lies the Tomb of Joseph of Arimathea, a second temple cave tomb traditionally believed to have been used for Jesus’ burial.
-Although the tomb was destroyed in 1009 by the Muslim Caliph Hakim, the area is now enclosed by the Edicule, a structure completed by the Russian Orthodox Church in the 19th century.

 The church’s history dates back to the 2nd century when Emperor Hadrian built a pagan shrine on the site using stones from the ruins of the Jewish Temple.
 This act was a display of Roman dominance over the region’s Jewish and Christian populations.
 In the 4th century, Constantine the Great constructed the first Christian church on this site, which spanned several blocks in today’s Old City Christian Quarter.